How to Create an Ideal Abandoned Cart Email

 In this example, you can see that adding a discount offer in the subject line of the second cart retrieval message increases opens on average by 10% and the revenue up to 6 times!

 |Subject 2: Your cart is about to expire. vs Save 15% when you complete your check out today|

 |Variation 1||Variation 2|

 |Opens: 25.0%||Opens: 35.7%|

 |Clicks: 6.3%||Clicks: 17.9%|

 |Revenue: $67.6||Revenue: $472.57|

 You can also include discounts only for those potential customers whose shopping cart value exceeds a certain amount.
 At the same time, be careful not to overdo it as too many discounts can hurt your bottom line.

-• 3 hours after a cart has been abandoned is a good time to send the first email, though you should always test this.
+3 hours after a cart has been abandoned is a good time to send the first email, though you should always test this.
 A clear and personalized subject line is crucial for high conversions.
 Be as specific as possible, including the details of the abandoned item.

 Always mention shipping options and when possible, it’s always better to offer free shipping.
-And last, but not least, offer discounts starting from the second cart abandonment message (only starting from a certain value of the shopping cart)
+And last, but not least, offer discounts starting from the second cart abandonment message (only starting from a certain value of the shopping cart).